ADolbyB/sdr-beamforming/README.md

 - [Arrow Antennas 5 Element Dipole Array](https://www.arrowantennas.com/arrowii/krsdr.html) for direction finding.
 Tower mount for the 5 channel KrakenSDR.
 - [GNU Radio Source Block](https://github.com/krakenrf/gr-krakensdr) for the KrakenSDR.
 - [Kraken DSP Direction of Arrival](https://github.com/krakenrf/krakensdr_doa) Repo.

+### Notes on the Preconfigured VirtualBox VM:

+- After importing the OVA appliance to VBox 7.0+:
+    - I allocate 4 vCPUs & 8192 MB of RAM to my Kraken VM.
+    - Increase the display video memory to 128 MB.
+    - Make sure to test run and UPDATE the image (this may take awhile).
+        - In Ubuntu, if this does not happen automatically, then click `Activities` in the top right corner and search for `Software Updater`.
+- Next, we need to fix the 16 MB `usbfs_memory_mb` that will prevent using all 5 RTL-SDRs in the KrakenSDR.
+    - Temporary Fix (Does Not Survive Reboot):
+        - open a terminal and login as root: `sudo su` and enter the password.
+        - now enter `echo 0 > /sys/module/usbcore/parameters/usbfs_memory_mb`
+        - now verify the change by logging out of the root terminal (CTRL + D) and entering `cat /sys/module/usbcore/parameters/usbfs_memory_mb` and we should now see the value `0`.

 ## PlutoSDR Resources: